Table of contents

 When shopping online, customers want to take advantage of the added convenience which is the ability to return to an ongoing purchase any number of times, without any hindrance.
 By saving carts, you’ll see a vast increase in conversions.
 I say this from personal experience as an online buyer.

 6. Offer guest account options at checkout

 The checkout process can be a great tool to collect your customer’s information and jump right into their emails with your newsletters, offers, and whatnot.
 But while this seems like a seamless way to you, it can be an added hindrance for the customer.
-According to data from Invesp, one of the biggest causes of shopping cart abandonment is a brand’s inability to provide a guest checkout option.
+According to data from Invesp, one of the biggest causes of shopping What is Cart-Abandonment?
+Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but... is a brand’s inability to provide a guest checkout option.

 Therefore, it’s essential that you provide your customers with the option to proceed as a guest, and not force them to create an account on your website before completing a purchase.
 Almost 14% of online shoppers have suggested that being forced to log in to complete a purchase is a sufficient reason for them to abandon their checkout process.
 Here’s how H&M does it.

 Unlike with shopping in physical stores where you have a talking, walking salesperson to assist you through your shopping experience, online shopping can lack a personal touch if there is no help offered in real-time.
 By having live chat support, you’re able to provide your users with assistance at any step of their online shopping journey, making them feel heard and supported.

 Through your What is Cart-Abandonment?
 Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but... analytics, you can identify which areas of the website cause users to drop out, and allow users to chat with customer representatives specifically through those pages.

 8. Create and highlight a solid refund and return policy.